VDA5050/VDA5050/VDA5050_EN.md

 #### 6.6.3.2 Receiving a cancelOrder action when AGV has no order

-If the AGV receives a cancelOrder action but the AGV currently has no order, or the previous order was cancelled, the cancelOrder action shall report as failed.
+If the AGV receives a cancelOrder action but the AGV currently has no order, or the previous order was cancelled, the cancelOrder action shall report as "FAILED".

 The AGV shall report a “noOrderToCancel” error with the errorLevel set to warning.
 The actionId of the instantAction shall be passed as an errorReference.